flasnel-studio/periodia-privacy-policy/index.md

 - Improve user experience and app functionality
 - Detect and prevent security threats

+### Advertising and Monetization:
+- Display relevant advertisements through Google AdMob
+- Measure ad performance and effectiveness
+- Generate revenue to support free app features
+- Provide personalized ad experiences (based on app usage, not health data)
+- Support sustainable app development and maintenance

+**User Control:**
-**User Control:** During onboarding, you will be asked for explicit consent to enable analytics.
+- **Analytics:** During onboarding, you will be asked for explicit consent to enable analytics.
 You can change this preference anytime in **Profile → Tampilan & Privasi → Analytics & Peningkatan App** to stop usage data collection.
+- **Advertising:** Ads are displayed to support the free app.
+You can reset your advertising ID in device settings to limit ad personalization.

 ## Analytics Collection and Consent